mcclure/magus-tutorial/index.md

-Here are my steps for building and installing Firmware from scratch on a Windows 10 machine.
+Here are my steps for building and installing firmware for the [Rebel Technology Magus](https://www.rebeltech.org/product/magus/) from scratch on a Windows 10 machine.
+Some of these steps may also work for other "OWL" (Open Hardware Laboratory) devices.

-If you don't want to build a firmware, you just want to install one, you can download an [official firmware from Github](https://github.com/pingdynasty/OpenWare/releases) and then skip to step 6.
+**If you don't want to build a firmware,** you just want to install one, you can download an [official firmware from Github](https://github.com/pingdynasty/OpenWare/releases) and then skip to step 6.

-If you are planning to change the firmware code before building it, you may want to run the OPTIONAL, SCARY STEPS at the bottom of this guide first, for safety.
+**If you are planning to change the firmware code before building it,** you may want to run the OPTIONAL, SCARY STEPS at the bottom of this guide first, for safety.

-If you know what STM32CubeMX is and want to change programmer settings, run the EVEN MORE OPTIONAL, EVEN SCARIER STEPS below that.
+**If you know what STM32CubeMX is** and want to change programmer settings, run the EVEN MORE OPTIONAL, EVEN SCARIER STEPS below that.

 # STEPS